boshek/bclaws/laws/statute/M/Mental_Health_Act.md

 **1** In this Act:

-"approved home" means a home selected and approved under the regulations made under this Act;
+"approved home" means a home selected and approved under the regulations made under section 43;

 "chair" means the chair appointed under section 24.1 (1) (a);